grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

   }
 }
 ```

 Note that the fake order database is an instance of a custom class that implements the same interface as `MySqlOrderDatabase`.
+Thus, if we try, we can make the tested code use our fake without knowing.

-Now, we can replace the real implementation of the order database by the fake instance:
+Let's replace the real implementation of the order database by the fake instance in the test:

 ```csharp
 [Fact] public void